nfabacus/webpack-practice/README.md

 # Webpack Practice

-This repo is for me to learn how to use webpack.
+This repo is a simple experiment to use webpack.